-(1) A general license shall be issued to possess radioactive material produced incidentally to the operation of a particle accelerator.
-The general license shall be subject to the applicable provisions of this section, sections 22a-153-1 and 22a-153-20 of the Regulations of Connecticut State Agencies, and 10 CFR 19.
+(1) A general license is issued to possess radioactive material produced incidentally to the operation of a particle accelerator.
+The general license is also subject to the applicable provisions of this section and sections 22a-153-1 and 22a-153-20 of the Regulations of Connecticut State Agencies, and 10 CFR 19.

-(2) A licensee may transfer radioactive material only under 10 CFR 20, Subpart K and 10 CFR 31.
+(2) A licensee may transfer radioactive material only under section 22a-153-20 and section 22a-153-71 of the Regulations of Connecticut State Agencies.